 As you expand your social media efforts, make sure your social presence is up to date—including imagery and company descriptions.
 And don’t be afraid to try new features like Facebook Live and Instagram Stories, or to add channels like YouTube and Pinterest to share the visual content you’re creating.

 In addition to sharing information, social is an excellent place to gather intel to feed your messaging and content strategy.
-What are your prospective clients talking about?
+What are your prospects talking about?
 What can you learn about their challenges and what they need to address them?
-Those insights will help your social channels become resources your prospective clients can turn to in search of answers.
+Those insights will help your social channels become resources your prospects can turn to in search of answers.

 If you have a planning tool or workbook that you use to help your clients, share it with prospects through online advertising.
 Genuinely helpful content is always popular and will likely be valued even more as companies look for guidance to help them stay on the right track.